Surf Beach Waste Management Facility: disaster resilience masterplan and detailed designs

 - Council had to transfer the unprocessed green waste out of the Eurobodalla.
 This was necessary for the facility to continue receiving kerbside collections once the roads were safe to access.

 - To cater for the vast amounts of burnt waste received in a short period of time, Council reshaped the existing waste cell and relocated access roads.
 This resulted in the loss of the area previously used for leachate dispersal.

 - The gas flare unit was damaged during this time, with some surface infrastructure and subsurface wells melted.
 This resulted in bushfire waste being disposed of in areas where gas capture was not available.

-Provision of a Masterplan and detailed plans and designs will enable the construction of required upgrades, expansions and enabling works so that Waste Services can efficiently maximise the available space.
-This is required to meet the current and long-term needs of the community.
+Provision of a masterplan and detailed plans and designs will enable the construction of required upgrades, expansions and enabling works so that Waste Services can efficiently maximise the available space.
+This is required to meet the current and long-term waste management needs of the community.

 - supports necessary infrastructure and enhances the capacity and processing of waste